ndronos/c-nomorph/Adamson-2011/README.md

 of developers (and mandatory Pascal didn't clean us up), so why should we fear that JavaScript will pollute the next generation?
-If anything, JavaScript's freedom to be as messy and unstructured as you want is a gift:
+If anything, JavaScript's freedom to be as messy and unstructured as you want is a gift: once the mess gets out of hand, the young developers will have to figure out how to bring in classes, structure.
+OO, and the other tools that JavaScript provides toset things right.

 (Adamson, 2011)
 ```